jrudar/Triglav/README.md

 4) After the iterative refinement stage SAGE scores could be used to select the best feature from each cluster.

+While this method may not produce all features important for classification, it does have some nice properties.
+First of all, by using an Extremely Randomized Trees model as the default, dependencies between features can be accounted for.
+Further, decision tree models are better able to partition the sample space.
+This can result in the selection of both globally optimal and locally optimal features.
+Finally, this approach identifies stable clusters of features since only those which consistently pass the Wilcoxon signed-rank test are selected.
+This makes this approach more robust to differences in training data.
+Finally,

 ## Install

 With Conda from BioConda: